Taicang Day Celebrates Deepening China-Germany Cooperation

-(MENAFN- GlobeNewsWire - Nasdaq) HAMBURG, Germany, Sept.
-30, 2024 (GLOBE NEWSWIRE) -- The Taicang Day event was held Thursday in the northern German city of Hamburg, with participants highlighting the broad prospects for continued win-win cooperation between China and Germany.
+Hamburg, Germany - The Taicang Day event was held Thursday in the northern German city of Hamburg, with participants highlighting the broad prospects for continued win-win cooperation between China and Germany.

-A media Snippet accompanying this announcement is available by clicking on this link.

 Neighboring Shanghai, the city of Taicang, spanning approximately 800 square kilometers, is known as the "hometown of German enterprises" in China, with over 530 German enterprises flocking here.

-Nearly 200 representatives attended the Taicang Day event, which was held by Taicang Industry Zone, including those from Chinese and German business sectors, leaders of German companies and project stakeholders.
+Nearly 200 representatives attended the Taicang Day event, including those from Chinese and German business sectors, leaders of German companies and project stakeholders.

 Zhai Qian, minister of economic and commercial affairs at the Chinese Embassy in Germany, noted that the Taicang story perfectly exemplifies the win-win nature of China-Germany economic and trade cooperation.